slushiegoose/Town-Of-Us/README.md

 ### **Applied to: All**
 Button Barry has the ability to call a meeting from anywhere on the map, even during sabotages.
 They have the same amount of meetings as a regular player.\
-After they use this power, their vision is reduced for the rest of the game.
+After the first time they use this ability, their vision is halved for the rest of the game.
 ### Game Options
 | Name | Description | Type | Default |
 |----------|:-------------:|:------:|:------:|